coenjacobs/migrator/README.md

 ## Migration structure

 All of the migrations are required to follow a specific format, being enforced by the `CoenJacobs\Migrator\Contracts\Migration.php` interface.
-This interface enforces your migration class to contain at least two methods: `up()` and `down()`.
+This interface will force you to provide a static `id()` method, which will need to provide the unique identifier of the migration.
+The interface also enforces your migration class to contain the following two methods: `up()` and `down()`.
 These two methods are used to run and rollback your migration.

 There is a helper `BaseMigration` available, to help with setting up the right variables for the migration, such as the Worker.